-Complainant Name COMPLAINT AGAINST Date Submitted Who is complaining (Please tick) Form submitted to Other party/s involved Student Trainer/Assessor RTO Staff Member Employer Trainer Student RTO Staff Member Employer Resources Assessment Tools My Skills Australia C&A Register No - DETAILS OF COMPLAINT/ GREIVANCE/APPEAL ook for procedure.
-APPEALS: Have you dis Complainant is given th scussed this matter with y he opportunity to comple • to reach a decision?
-Yes/No orm, with this form, if there is
+Complainant Name COMPLAINT AGAINST Date Submitted ☐ Trainer Who is complaining (Please tick) ☐ Student ☐ Trainer/Assessor ☐ RTO Staff Member☐ Employer ☐ Student☐ RTO Staff Member☐ Employer Form submitted to ☐ Resources Other party/s involved ☐ Assessment Tools ☐ My Skills Australia C&A Register No in 7 days of initial result being s Policy in the Student Handbo DETAILS OF COMPLAINT/ APPEALS: Have you dis cussed this matter with y our trainer in an attempt to reach a decision?
+Yes/No , . te a Complaints Report For :.
+Complaints Form attached m, with this form, if there is d Yes/No Signed By: Date: ☐ Form submitted to RTO Manager or CEO D pate:

-RECOMMENDED ACTION REQUIRED FOR IMPROVEMENT Written Acknowledgement (within 5 business days) Written acknowledgement has been given to the complainant Initial Meeting: (within 10 business days) Complaint raised □ Initial meeting held to discuss with all parties involved in the complaint, in order to find a solution agreeable to all parties.
-Solution found and remedied (Please continue to Appeal Outcomes section) Further investigation required: (within 60 calendar days) Referral to RTO Manager or nominated person.
-Referred to a third party/panel Referral to other services (ie counselling services or LLN) Referred to National Training Complaints Hotline \Box Referral to government body (ie police, hospital) Referral to funding body (ie DET, VTG) The RTO is responsible for acting upon the subject of any complaint/appeal found to be substantiated APPEAL OUTCOMES
+RECOMMENDED ACTION REQUIRED FOR IMPROVEMENT Written Acknowledgement (within 5 business days) ☐ Written acknowledgement has been given to the complainant Initial Meeting: (within 10 business days) ☐ Complaint raised Initial meeting held to discuss with all parties involved in the complaint, agreeable to all parties. , in order to find a solution ☐ Solution found and remedied (Please continue to Appeal Outcomes sec tion) Further investigation required: (within 60 calendar days) ☐ Referral to RTO Manager or nominated person. □ Referred to a third party/panel ☐ Referral to other services (ie counselling services or LLN)☐ Referred to National Training Complaints Hotline ☐ Referral to government body (ie police, hospital) ☐ Referral to funding body (ie DET, VTG) The RTO is responsible for acting upon the subject of any complaint/appeal found to be substantiated.
+APPEAL OUTCOMES